-Ko-Imari Blue and White Porcelain Cup with Clouds and Geese Design, Set of 2SOLD OUT
+Ko-Imari Blue and White Porcelain Cup with Clouds and Geese Design, Set of 2ARCHIVED

 Imari ware cups set of two fired in the middle to late Edo period.
 A running pattern of multiple clouds floating in the sky and a flock of flapping geese are drawn on the wall.
 It is thought that they were used as Muko-zuke (side dish) because of the inverted trapezoidal shape similar to that of Soba-Choko.
 Small size suitable for sake sets is preferable, as well as rare paintings.